jongear/dev-setup/README.md

 Next we need to add our powerline font as the default font for iTerm2.
 You can download the powerline font [here](assets/SourceCodePro+Powerline+Awesome+Regular.ttf)

-This can be done by going to `Iterm2` -> `Preferences` -> `Profiles` -> `Text`
+This can be done by going to `Iterm2` -> `Preferences` -> `Profiles` -> `Text` Once you reach the `Text` tab, you will need to update the font by clicking the `Change Font` button and selecting our new powerline font.

 ![iTerm2 Text](assets/images/iTerm2%20Font.png)